ColumbusStateWorkforceInnovation/DevOps-Helm/README.md

 ---
 ## Getting Started:

 1 - Copy the starter code from here into a new, private repository in your personal GitHub account.
-When adding a collaborator, be sure to add me ("cscc-luke-rouker").
+When adding a collaborator, be sure to add the instructor ("CSCC-Instructor").

 Make sure to have gone through the material for helm (lectures/slides) before starting the lab.